EU confirms CSS ruling and billions in fines for Google

 12 Sept 2024

 It is official.
-A few days ago, one of the most significant rulings in the history of digital competition was finally confirmed: Google was found guilty by the European Court of Justice (ECJ) of significantly distorting competition.
+A few days ago, one of the most significant rulings in the history of digital competition was finally confirmed: Google was found guilty by the European Court of Justice (ECJ) of having massively distorted competition.
 This ruling marks the end of a years-long legal dispute between the EU Commission and the tech giant.
 But why is this ruling so important – and what does it mean for the future of the digital market?

 Google Shopping against all

-The legal dispute began several years ago in 2017 when the EU Commission accused Google of favouring its own price comparison platform “Google Shopping” over competing offers in search results.
-Google thus used its dominant market power to be a pioneer in the online competition market.
+The legal dispute began several years ago in 2017, when the EU Commission accused Google of favouring its own price comparison platform "Google Shopping" over competing offerings in search results.
+Google thus used its dominant market power to pioneer the online competition market.

-As a result, consumers often did not see the best or most relevant results, but primarily Google’s own offers.
-And other price comparison providers were always found below the Shopping Ads.
+As a result, consumers often did not see the best or most relevant results, but primarily Google’s offers.
+Other price comparison providers were always found among the shopping ads.

-A few days ago, on September 10th (09:30 hours), the ECJ ruled: Google violated European competition law.
-The company was found guilty of abusing its market power.
+A few days ago, on September 10 (09:30), the ECJ decided: Google has violated European competition law.
+The company was found guilty of having abused its market power.

-A key element of the ruling is the obligation that Google must no longer show any preferential treatment for Google Shopping in the search results.
-Third-party comparison portals must be treated equally so that consumers receive more transparent and diverse search results.
+A central element of the ruling is the obligation that Google must no longer favour Google Shopping in search results.
+Comparison portals from third parties must be treated equally, ensuring that consumers receive more transparent and varied search results.

-In response to the competition law accusations, Google launched the CSS Partner Programme.
-It allows independent price comparison portals to advertise for online retailers.
-This has led to more competition within the Google Shopping results and provided consumers with a broader range of offers.
+In response to the competition law allegations, Google launched the CSS Partner Program.
+It allows independent price comparison portals to display advertisements for online retailers.
+This has led to increased competition within the Google Shopping results and provided consumers with a broader selection of offers.

 What does this mean for consumers?

 For consumers, the ruling is good news.
-They benefit from a more open and transparent market where they can find real price comparisons and offers – not just the products preferred by Google.
-In the long term, this can lead to better conditions and an overall fairer digital ecosystem.
+They benefit from a more open, transparent market where they can find real price comparisons and offers – not just the products preferred by Google.
+In the long run, this can lead to better conditions and a fairer overall digital ecosystem.

-The ruling not only affects Google but also the entire digital market.
-On the one hand, it strengthens the position of smaller providers, who now have better chances of being visible in the search results.
-The competition is revitalized, which can lead to better offers and lower prices for consumers.
+The ruling not only impacts Google but also the entire digital market.
+On the one hand, it strengthens the position of smaller providers who now have better chances of becoming visible in search results.
+The competition is revitalised, which can lead to better offers and lower prices for consumers.

-On the other hand, the ruling shows that the EU is determined to tackle the dominant practices of large tech companies.
-Executive Vice-President of the Commission, Margrethe Vestager, described the ECJ ruling as “a great success for European citizens and for tax justice.”
+On the other hand, the ruling shows that the EU is determined to combat the monopolistic practices of large tech companies.
+Executive Vice-President of the Commission, Margrethe Vestager, labels the ECJ ruling as "a great success for European citizens and for tax justice."

-The ruling could also serve as a showcase case for further actions against Google and other tech giants that may also abuse their market power in other segments.
+The ruling could also serve as a showcase case for further actions against Google and other tech giants that may be abusing their market power in other segments.

 Conclusion

-The ECJ ruling against Google in September 2024 is a milestone in the fight against the market dominance of large tech corporations.
-It sends a strong signal that the EU is willing to safeguard digital competition and provide consumers with a fairer choice.
+The ECJ ruling against Google in September 2024 is a milestone in the fight against the market dominance of large tech companies.
+It sends a strong signal that the EU is willing to protect digital competition and provide consumers with a fairer choice.
 The ruling also opens new doors for agencies and online shops.
-It now offers them the chance to participate in the Google CSS Programme with their own price comparison sites, thereby being part of a fair market competition.
-As a Google CSS Partner, numerous advantages for Shopping Ads can now be utilized that would not exist without the ruling.
+It now offers them the chance to participate in the Google CSS Program with their own price comparison sites and thus be part of a fair market competition.
+As a Google CSS Partner, many advantages can now be utilised with shopping ads that would not have existed without the ruling.

-The ECJ ruling sets a new standard for dealing with Big Tech in Europe – the rules of the game have changed.
+The ECJ ruling sets a new standard for handling Big Tech in Europe – The rules of the game have changed.